AwdotiaRomanowna/WhatTheHack-1/033-OSSDatabaseMigration/Coach/03-offline-migration.md

 create database wth ;
 ```

-5. After creating the database you need to create the database user "contosoapp" that will own the database objects.
+5. After creating the database they need to create the database user "contosoapp" that will own the database objects.
 Connect using the dba account and then create the user and grant it privileges:

-Postgres Command -->
+PostgreSQL Command -->

 ```sql
 CREATE ROLE CONTOSOAPP WITH LOGIN NOSUPERUSER INHERIT CREATEDB CREATEROLE NOREPLICATION PASSWORD 'OCPHack8';